MarkChenYutian/GZFLS_Math_Club/_posts/2020-10-14-Introduce-HiMCM.md

 excerpt_seperator: <!--more-->
 tags: HiMCM
 ---
 HiMCM is one of the most important competition on Applied Mathematics and Mathematical Modeling.
-Comparing to most other competitions, everyone who has a broad interest to STEM subjects can attend this competition.
-In 9 days, each group will provide a whole report of the mathematical model they has built about the problem.
-This lecture will introduce you HiMCM.
-As students who has attend HiMCM in year 2018 and 2019, Justin will introduce you to this interesting competition.
+Comparing to most other math competitions, everyone who has a broad interest to STEM subjects can attend this competition.
+In 9 days, each group will provide a whole report of the mathematical model they has built and the solution about the problem.
+This lecture will introduce you to some basic knowledge of HiMCM.
+As a student who has attended HiMCM in year 2018 and 2019, Justin will introduce you to this interesting competition.
 <!--more-->
 <p></p>